 Diminishing musharaka

-- you then pay the bank a monthly rental which also goes towards your eventually buying out the bank’s share of the ownership;
+- you then pay the bank a monthly rental, which also goes towards your eventual buying out the bank’s share of the ownership;

 Ijara